 All athletes, cheerleaders, and drill team members are required to have a valid physical examination form on file before starting practice.
 You cannot start practicing without a completed form, which has been signed in all appropriate places.
-Examination forms are available in the main office at the high school, in the offices of local doctors, and https://newton-ar.rschooltoday.com/.
+Examination forms are available in the main office at the high school, in the offices of local doctors.
 Physicals are valid for one calendar year.
 Return your completed form to your coach prior to the first day of practice or turn it in at the office to the activities coordinator or the activities secretary.